vorburger/efactory/README.md

 * import all projects in this repository into Eclipse
 * Window > Preferences > Plug-In Development > Target Platform: Switch to EFactory as active target definition (from com.googlecode.efactory.target/com.googlecode.efactory.target.target)

+The Target Platform is known to be a PITA, so if you have problems with above, you might instead want to simply use your "Running Platform" as TP.. you'll most likely just have to add the "EMF Compare Core SDK" (e.g. v2.2.0-20131217 as available in Luna; that includes the org.eclipse.emf.compare;bundle-version="3.0.0" we use, just for tests).

+Alternatively, please help by manually fixing the *.target and sending a PR for it! ;-)

+Note that com.googlecode.efactory.target.target intentionally uses non-latest versions of Eclipse Platform and Xtext, because EFactory is used in a closed source product currently still stuck at those older versions, and we want the build to catch any unintentional use of newer APIs.
+(Thus, ideally, you'd want to use the same TP for build and IDE...)

 Continuous Integration
 ----------------------